gmrandazzo/libscientific/paper.md

 The library is designed to be easy to use and can be integrated into any C or C++ project.
 Additionally, libscientific comes with a foreign function Python bindings, making it accessible within Python scripts and easier to perform data analysis tasks.
-One of the main advantages of libscientific is its performance.
-Because the library is written in C, it is highly optimized for performance.
+One of the main advantages of libscientific is its performance and scalability.
 This means that large data sets can be analyzed quickly and efficiently, making it an ideal choice for applications where speed is critical.
 The library depends only on lapack for SVD and eigenvalues decomposition and can be easily integrated into embedded systems.
-The current library version is 1.4.1, and here is a list of the current library features:
+The current library version is 1.5.2, and here is a list of the current library features:

 * Principal Component Analysis (PCA)
 * Consensus Principal Component Analysis (CPCA)